-Although Addison wasn’t asked to run many hard-braking routes, when he did, he showed the hip sink to snap down and cut quickly.
-Furthermore, he does a fantastic job of using his pivot foot and exploding off his next step at the stem.
-He understands coverages (which is crucial for smaller/slot receivers) and finds holes in zone with ease.
-Addison hasn’t faced a lot of press.
-Yet, he has a few nice releases up his sleeve.
+Although Addison wasn’t asked to run many hard-breaking routes, he showed the hip sink to snap down and cut quickly when he did.
+He does a fantastic job of using his pivot foot and exploding off his next step at the stem.
+With incredible footwork and flexibility, Addison can run a full route tree with ease.

 Insane catches are littered throughout his highlight reel, and you can see at least one in almost every game.
 He demonstrated elite concentration near the sideline and in the end zone.
 He exhibited rare body control midair and when adjusting to passes.
-And the former Panther goes up with vigor and attacks the ball.
+And the Trojans WR goes up with vigor and attacks the ball.
 There are mental lapses we will get into shortly, but Addison comes down with balls some receivers aren’t able to.

-Addison’s areas for improvement
+Addison’s Areas for Improvement

 He’s also susceptible to giving a shoulder/head fake and calling it a day.
 Again, NFL DBs (and even solid college ones) won’t bite on that.
 They are watching the hips, so they can identify when you are breaking if you don’t commit with the hips, stride/speed, and pad level.
-The newly-minted Trojan often showed intent prior to the snap as well (i.e., high pad level = screen).
+The Trojans WR often showed intent prior to the snap as well (i.e., high pad level = screen).
 Self-scouting and being aware of tendencies is a must for receivers, as cornerbacks study tape too.

 Size will undoubtedly be a limiting factor for Addison.
 He gives effort in the run game but won’t move the needle much there.
 Working to stay low and punch inside the chest will mitigate his lack of stature, but that’s not his game anyway.

 Addison’s last — but substantial — area for improvement is his hands.
 Earlier, I waxed poetically about his concentration and ability at the catch point.
-And while that is the case (for the most part), the Maryland native has dropped 10+ passes in his first two seasons.
+And while that is the case (for the most part), the Maryland native dropped 10+ passes in his first two seasons.

-Current draft projection for USC WR Jordan Addison
+Current Draft Projection for USC WR Jordan Addison

-You just don’t find his combination of short-area agility, ball skills, and deep speed frequently.
-Being a 21-year-old rookie certainly helps, and his most significant issues are coachable.
+You just don’t find his combination of short-area agility, ball skills, and separation prowess frequently.
+Being a 21-year-old rookie certainly helps; his most significant issues are coachable.
 Although Addison certainly has room to grow, I believe we have yet to see the best he has to offer.